reddytherbc/reddytherbc.github.io/mico-autosmart-privacy-policy.md

 # MICO AutoSmart – User Privacy Statement

 ## 1	Scope and Application
-Malayan Insurance Company, Inc. (“MICO”, “we”, “us”) collects, uses, discloses and holds information about you when you sign up for and use the MICO AutoSmart mobile application (“MICO AutoSmart”) and when, through your use of MICO AutoSmart or otherwise, you purchase insurance from MICO or have any communications with MICO for these purposes.
+Malayan Insurance Co., Inc. (“MICO”, “we”, “us”) collects, uses, discloses and holds information about you when you sign up for and use the MICO AutoSmart mobile application (“MICO AutoSmart”) and when, through your use of MICO AutoSmart or otherwise, you purchase insurance from MICO or have any communications with MICO for these purposes.
 This User Privacy Statement sets out what and how information is collected, why it is collected, to whom it may be transferred and how you may gain access to/request correction of such information or change your choice with regards to receiving promotional and/or marketing material.
 It is entirely voluntary for you to provide such information, but there is certain information you must provide a) to access MICO AutoSmart in the first place; and b) to use all functionalities of MICO AutoSmart.
 By signing up to use MICO AutoSmart you agree and consent to the information you submit or which is collected through MICO AutoSmart being collected, processed, used and transferred in the manner identified in this User Privacy Statement.